TAX • 17 MARCH 2025 • 4 MIN READ

 - Type 2 - No GST paid on benefit provided to employee 1.8868

-However, for some benefits, the taxable value is calculated using a statutory formula (e.g. car benefits), which doesn’t necessarily reflect the actual cost to your employer (it’s used simply to work out FBT and any reportable fringe benefit amount).
+For some benefits, the 'taxable value' is calculated using a statutory formula (e.g. car benefits), which doesn’t necessarily reflect the actual cost to your employer.
+It’s used simply to work out FBT and any reportable fringe benefit amount.

-Let’s work through a simple example - if an employee receives a gym membership worth $,1000 (including GST) during the year from their employer, the employer would calculate the FBT payable as follows
+If an employee receives a gym membership worth $1000 (including GST) from their employer, the FBT payable would be calculated as follows:

 Taxable Value = $1000